About

 This is a mental health blog.
 Mental health is something we all have.
 Sometimes it’s good.
 Sometimes it’s bad.
 And both are completely normal.

-However, talking about it openly and honestly is not always 100% acceptable.
-I desperately want to change that and so I created Insanely Normal.
+However, talking about it openly and honestly is not always 100% accepted.
+I desperately want to change that, and so I created Insanely Normal.

-Since coming face to face with mental illness, I have taken the time to understand more about its significance, trained as a mental health first aider, became an advocate for protecting employees in the workplace, and have just started studying a part-time MSc in Psychology, Neuroscience, and Mental Health at KCL.
+Since coming face to face with mental illness, I have taken the time to understand more about its significance, trained as a mental health first aider, became an advocate for protecting employees in the workplace, and have just completed my postgrad degree in Psychology, Neuroscience, and Mental Health at KCL.

 About me:

-I am a mother of two, a copywriter and marketing, well-being & DEI Partner in the world of media.
-I am huge advocate for bringing mental health to the conversation and a big supporter of those who want to talk openly about their experiences.
+I am a mother of a hilariously funny 9-year-old son and a tiny but mighty 7-year-old daughter.
+I am a senior brand comms consultant and a huge advocate for bringing mental health to the conversation.
+I’m a big supporter of those who want to talk openly about their experiences.

-I am on a personal mission to get the UK talking about their mental health the way we do our physical health and Insanely Normal is here to showcase how normal mental health is – good & bad.
+I am on a personal mission to get the UK talking about their mental health the way we do our physical health, and Insanely Normal is here to showcase how normal talking about mental health is – the good & the bad.

 My mental health commitments